Compass (Lady Antebellum song)

 "Compass" is a song recorded by American country music group Lady Antebellum.
-The song was written by members of the pop/R&B production team Stargate, and was produced by Nathan Chapman and Lady A. It was released as the third overall single from the group's fifth studio album, Golden, on October 1, 2013 by Capitol Records Nashville, and is included on the deluxe edition re-issue of the album, and it features lead vocals from both Scott and Kelley.
+The song was written by members of the pop/R&B production team Stargate, and was produced by Nathan Chapman and Lady Antebellum.
+It was released as the third overall single from the group's fifth studio album, Golden, on October 1, 2013 by Capitol Records Nashville, and is included on the deluxe edition re-issue of the album, and it features lead vocals from both Scott and Kelley.

 In 2015, the song was used in the E3 world reveal trailer for the upcoming 2016 theme park simulation video game "Planet Coaster", which is being developed by Frontier Developments.

 Background and composition

 After the May 2013 release of Golden, Lady A took a short break before returning to the studio to continue working on new music, rather than immediately going on tour to promote the album.
 The band came across the song "Compass" and felt so passionate about it that, despite not having a project to record it for and it coming from outside their Nashville comfort zone, they decided to record.
 "From the minute we first heard it," group member Hillary Scott explained to Billboard, "we believed in the message and the overall feel of the song.
 We knew we could put our own little overall spin on it.
 We had to have the fans hear it – immediately."
 Scott also elaborated on the sonic departure of the song from the group's previous recordings, stating that the prevalent banjo and fiddle in "Compass" were missing from their repertoire and country music as a whole, and credited the song with "reinvigorating" the band creatively and inspiring them to pursue new musical directions.

 "Compass" is an uptempo song influenced by country music, folk music and bluegrass.
 It is composed in the key of C major, and features banjo and mandolin prominently.